qgis/QGIS-Documentation/docs/user_manual/working_with_vector/attribute_table.rst

 relations to store pictures, we would need two separate tables, ``animal_images`` and ``plant_images``.
 This might not be a problem for 2 tables, but imagine if we want to take separate pictures for mushrooms, birds etc.

-Polymorphic relations solve this problem as all the referencing features are stored in the same table table ``documents``.
+Polymorphic relations solve this problem as all the referencing features are stored in the same table ``documents``.
 For each feature the referenced layer is stored in the ``referenced_layer`` field and the referenced feature id in the ``referenced_fk``.